Why Your Vegetable Ferment Grew Mold, What to Do about It, and How to Prevent It

 What to Do with a Moldy Ferment

-If you opened your jar or vessel up to find a layer of mold on top, don’t panic.
+If you opened your jar or vessel and did find a layer of mold on top, don’t panic.
 You may be able to easily dispose of this and have perfectly good fermented vegetables below the brine.

 Lacto-fermentation is an anaerobic process, meaning it must be in an oxygen-free environment for it to happen properly and fully.
 Any oxygen put into the mix can cause unwelcome microorganisms such as mold or yeasts.

 Factors That May Contribute to Mold Growth

 If you are experiencing a mold epidemic of sorts in your ferments then their maybe something more at play.
 You may want to investigate the following possibilities:

 Try to find a cool place to ferment your vegetables.
 A root cellar is ideal, and traditional, but a cool basement or garage is also helpful.
 Or just find the coolest place in your home.
-A temperature of 65° to 80°F is your best bet in avoiding mold.
+A temperature of 65° to 70°F is your best bet in avoiding mold.
+Consult our article on Keeping Cultures Cool in Warm Weather for tips.

 Probably the most important factor in lactic acid fermentation is the submersion of the vegetables underneath the brine.
 Lacto-fermentation is an anaerobic process, meaning it requires a no-oxygen environment.

-If you are experiencing mold problems check to make sure your ferment is under the brine.
-If it is not then you will need to weight the vegetables down with a clean rock or weight.
+If you are experiencing mold problems check to make sure your vegetables are well-submerged under the brine.
+If not, find some means to Keep Vegetables Submerged During Fermentation.

 The purpose of salt in a lacto-ferment is to inhibit the growth of undesirable pathogens including molds and other microorganisms.
 Too much salt won’t allow lactic acid fermentation to occur fully, but too little salt can result in off flavors or mushy vegetables.

 Likewise, too little salt will not preserve the food between the start of fermentation and when the lactic acid bacteria begin to proliferate and create an acidic environment on their own.
 This can lead to mold more readily taking hold of your ferment.